-In addition, an applicant can ask for a Planned Development, which allows the applicant to “pick and choose” their uses and development requirements.
-A PD will require additional reviews by Town Staff prior to going to public hearing and the applicant will have to provide the Town with detailed site plans along with their application.
+The specific zoning district you need depends on the type of uses you wish to develop.
+The Town of Little Elm has 22 zoning districts, each with its own requirements and allowed uses.
+In addition, an applicant can ask for a Planned Development, which enables the applicant to “pick and choose” their uses and development requirements.
+A PD will require additional reviews by Town Staff before going to a public hearing, and the applicant will have to provide the Town with detailed site plans and their application.

-All uses listed in a chart in Section 6 of our Zoning Ordinance.
-Contact the Planning and Development Department at (214) 975-0472 to verify the type of zoning you need for a specific use.
+All uses are listed in a chart in Section 6 of our Zoning Ordinance.
+Contact the Planning and Development Department at 214-975-0472 to verify the type of zoning you need for a specific use.
 Staff will discuss your proposed uses and whether those uses are permitted in your current zoning district.
 If your intended use is not permitted, staff will advise you as to the zoning district you would need to apply for.

 The Planning staff will discuss the surrounding zoning, land uses, recent area zoning trends, adopted development-related policies and any other factors important to your zoning change.
 Staff will also provide you with a zoning application form and a submittal schedule.

+A Specific Use Permit (SUP) allows for specific uses on a property that is not commonly allowed in that zoning district.
+These are typically used for daycares, self-storage facilities, used car lots and other uses.
 The process for obtaining a SUP is similar to the zoning process.
 The Planning and Zoning Commission, Town Council and/or Town Staff may require a site plan and/or a feasibility study to be included with the SUP application.
 Section 6 of the Town’s Zoning Ordinance lists what SUPs are available in each Zoning District.

+During public hearings, the applicant and any individuals in “favor” of or “opposed” to the request have an opportunity to present their views.
 In addition to speaking at the Public Hearing, you may also send letters to the Commission and Council or discuss the case with the members.
 A more formal process is to submit a petition of support of opposition to the case.

-Final PlatA Final Plat is the next step in the development process after approval of a Preliminary Plat by the Planning and Zoning Commission and Town Council.
-The Final plat is a technical drawing showing the exact dimensions and bearings and is the instrument which becomes the official, permanent record of the division of land filed with Denton County.
+A Preliminary Plat shows the street layout, lots and other information needed to ensure that the subdivision design concept conforms with Town and State regulations.
+It is intended to be general in nature, showing approximate locations and dimensions.
+Final Plat A Final Plat is the next step in the development process after approval of a Preliminary Plat by the Planning and Zoning Commission and Town Council.
+The Final plat is a technical drawing showing the exact dimensions and bearings and is the instrument that becomes the official, permanent record of the division of land filed with Denton County.
 Final plats must comply with the approved Preliminary Plat.

 Preliminary PlatSingle Family $300 + $15/lotMulti-Family and Non-Residential $300 + $25/acre